Historical Jesus: Apocalyptic prophet

 The apocalyptic prophet view primarily emphasizes Jesus preparing his fellow Jews for the End Times.
 The first proponent of this hypothesis was Albert Schweitzer in his 1906 book The Quest of the Historical Jesus.

 The works of E. P. Sanders and Maurice Casey place Jesus within the context of Jewish eschatological tradition.
-Bart Ehrman aligns with Schweitzer's view that Jesus expected an apocalypse during his own generation, as does Edward Adams and Tucker Ferda.
-Ehrman argues that the earliest Christian sources, such as Mark and the First Epistle to the Thessalonians, present Jesus as more apocalyptic than sources produced towards the end of the 1st century, contending that the apocalyptic messages were progressively toned down.
+Ehrman, Adams, and Ferda align with Schweitzer's views on Jesus’ apocalyptic expectation.
+Ehrman argues that the apocalypticism of the earliest Christian sources, such as Mark and the First Epistle to the Thessalonians, were toned down towards the end of the 1st century.

 Dale C. Allison Jr. does not see Jesus as advocating specific timetables for the End Times, but sees him as preaching his own doctrine of "apocalyptic eschatology" derived from post-exilic Jewish teachings, and views the apocalyptic teachings of Jesus as a form of asceticism.
 Dale Allison and Christopher Hays argue that while Jesus and his followers expected the final consummation imminently, it was contingent on the repentance of Israel, with some Jewish contemporaries and the Synoptics not viewing the date of apocalypse as unchangeably fixed.
+Hays thus suggests that unfulfilled eschatological expectations would not be failures or unusual in the Jewish prophetic context.

 Other scholars follow most themes of the apocalyptic portrait, but take such teachings of Jesus as relating to the destruction of the Second Temple and not the end of the world due to the wider significance of the Temple in Judaism that would warrant apocalyptic language.

 The characterization of Jesus as an apocalyptic or millenarian prophet can also be combined with other categories, such as in the work of James Crossley and Robert J. Myles (see below) who regard the end-time teaching of Jesus as a culturally credible way of responding to social and material upheaval in Galilee and Judea.